apache/roller-website/sources/src/main/jbake/content/getinvolved/edit_website.md

     ```git clone https://git-wip-us.apache.org/repos/asf/roller-website.git```

-2. Go to the roller-website directory, make sure you are on the master branch:
+2. Go to the roller-website directory, make sure you are on the asf-site branch:

     ```cd roller-website```
-    ```git checkout master```
+    ```git checkout asf-site```

 2. Make your changes to Markdowna (.md) and FreeMarker (.ftl) files under the source directory.